wang-siyi/siyi-wang.github.io/README.md

 <p><a href="http://en.hit.edu.cn/" target ="_blank">Harbin Institute of Technology</a></p>
 </td></tr></table>
 <h2>About me</h2>
-<p>My Name is Wang-siyi, 袁臻毅 (in Chinese).
-I was born in Fenyi, a small but beautiful city, in 1998.
+<p>My Name is Siyi Wang, 王思怡 (in Chinese).
+I was born in Fenyi, a small but beautiful city, in 1996.
 After spent my earlier peaceful 16 years in Fenyi, I went to Harbin where I started my academic journey.</p>
 <p>I am currently a M.Sc. student in System & Control Group supevised by Prof. Dr. Ligang Wu at School of Astro. of HIT.
 Prior to joining Dr. Wu's group to pursue my M.Sc.
 Degree, I recieved my B.Sc.
 Degree from Honors School of HIT.</p>
 <p>My research interests focus on Event-triggered control, Networked Control, Trajectory tracking control, Sliding mode control and their application to Robotics, etc. I am now seeking for a suitable Ph.D. position started from 2020 Fall, if you are interested with my background, please feel free to contact me.</p>